Minoru Kiuchi: Independent politician

 In November 2002, exactly one year ahead of the regular general elections of November 2003, Kiuchi resigned from his post at the foreign ministry to pursue a career in national politics.
 In 2003, he successfully ran for office as an independent candidate in Shizuoka prefecture's electoral district no. 7, which comprises primarily about half of Hamamatsu, and which has remained his electoral district ever since.
 Once a member of the lower house, Kiuchi joined the LDP.
-After two years as a member of the LDP, he defied then prime minister Jun'ichirō Koizumi in his privatization efforts and consequently lost favor with the LDP's leadership (see 4.1).
+After two years as a member of the LDP, he defied then prime minister Junichiro Koizumi in his privatization efforts and consequently lost favor with the LDP's leadership (see 4.1).
 In the snap election of 2005, Kiuchi, once again, ran for office as an independent candidate but was defeated.
 One month later he left the LDP.
+He was appointed to a visiting professor at Takushoku University following years.

 For the next four years, Kiuchi prepared himself for the 2009 election by reaching out to the community and rallying support.
 During this time he kept himself and his family afloat by doing various jobs such as working as a part-time teacher at a Kanagawa high school.
 In his autobiography, Kiuchi describes these years as having been particularly formative for him as a politician.
 He says that they gave him the opportunity to speak with constituents in even the most remote parts of his electoral district and that "the economic hardship [he experienced] made him pick up a habit of keeping his feet busy."
 In 2009, he was re-elected as an independent candidate.
 At the time, The Asahi Shimbun described Kiuchi's victory as overwhelming.
 It did so based on the fact that he had not only prevailed as an independent candidate over the candidates fielded by the two established parties, the LDP and the DPJ, but that he had also received more than twice as many votes as Takeshi Saiki, the candidate who came in second (see table).

 Kiuchi is one of just a few Japanese politicians with a track record as a successful nonpartisan candidate.
 In the elections in which he ran as an independent, merely 11 (2003), 6 (2005), and 6 (2009) out of 480 seats went to nonpartisan candidates.
 Two out of these three candidacies saw Kiuchi successfully claim a seat.
 In the third (2005), he lost by a margin of merely 748 votes.